department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/high-tech-programs.md

 title: Accelerated Payments For High-Tech
 heading: Accelerated payments for high-technology programs
 display_title: High-tech programs
 description: Learn about accelerated payments for technology industry training like coding bootcamps.
-Active-duty Post-9/11 GI Bill Veterans may qualify for accelerated payments of up to 60% for high-cost program tuition and fees.
+Veterans who are eligible for the Montgomery GI Bill Active Duty (MGIB-AD) program may qualify for accelerated payments of up to 60% for high-cost program tuition and fees.
 keywords: n/a
 concurrence: incomplete
 aliases: